-Hamsters startle easily and may show a threat response or become defensive when frightened.
-Always let a hamster know you are there, or gently and slowly wake it up before attempting to handle it.
-They will not hesitate to bite if restrained forcefully or frightened while being held.
-As a breed, the smaller Dwarf hamsters are more excitable, faster moving and are more challenging to handle.
-Generally, hamsters are the most aggressive of all the “pocket pets” and tend to bite more often.
-They do not shed a lot and seem to cause few allergies for people.
-They are hardy, clean animals and are reasonably easy to care for.
+Hamsters generally make good family pets but should never be left unsupervised with small children.
+They startle easily and become defensive when frightened.
+Always let a hamster know you are there before you try to touch it, or gently and slowly wake it up before attempting to handle it.
+Hamsters typically bite if restrained forcefully or frightened while being held.
+In general, the smaller dwarf hamsters are more excitable, faster moving, and more challenging to handle than the larger breeds.
+Generally, hamsters are the most aggressive of all the ’pocket pets’ and tend to bite more often.
+They do not shed a lot and seem to cause few allergic reactions in people.
+They are hardy, clean animals that are reasonably easy to care for.

-Selecting your Pet
+Selecting Your Pet

 This client information sheet is based on material written by:

-© Copyright 2011 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2019 LifeLearn Inc. Used and/or modified with permission under license.